TheCrypt0/yi-hack-v4/README.md

   - Web server -  _Enabled by default._
   - Proxychains-ng - _Disabled by default.
 Useful if the camera is region locked._
   - The possibility to disable all the cloud features while keeping the RTSP stream.
-- In development:
-  - ONVIF
-  - A static image snapshot from the web interface.

-This firmware _might_ add:
-- Alarm functionality via Telegram (@frekel's [PR #177 in yi-hack-v3](https://github.com/shadow-1/yi-hack-v3/pull/117))
-- Auto upload of the recorded footage to the cloud (eg. Google Drive, Dropbox, etc.)
-- Rotation control (on Yi Dome versions of the camera) without need for the app.
-- **You decide**, just open an issue with the request.

 ## Supported cameras